 Any child with precocious puberty should be referred to a specialist.
 The diagnosis of precocious puberty is initially based on:

-The blood tests may be single (baseline) ones carried out in an outpatient department or require day case admission for stimulation testing.
+The blood tests may require single blood samples taken in an outpatient department or may require admission into hospital to take blood samples regularly over 24 hours or to measure the body’s response to administered hormones.
 An X-ray of the left wrist is also often also performed at the first outpatient appointment to assess how much remaining growth there is, producing a ‘biological age’ or bone age.
 Girls will often have a pelvic ultrasound scan to look at the ovaries and womb (uterus).
 A magnetic resonance imaging scan (MRI) of the brain is routinely performed if precocious puberty is confirmed and, if there is a suggestion of an underlying disorder, then additional tests are required.

 Exact treatment depends on the individual and on how early puberty has started.
 For some children, it may be felt that the best course of action is for no treatment to be given.

 If a child is felt to have precocious puberty and require treatment, puberty can be blocked by regular injections of a drug that stops the production of gonadotrophins from the pituitary gland, usually given every six to ten weeks.
-This acts on the hypothalamus to stop it producing gonadotropin-releasing hormone.
+This drug stops the pituitary gland from responding to gonadotropin-releasing hormone from the hypothalamus.
 Once the injections stop, the child will usually progress through puberty normally.

-If the cause of precocious puberty is independent of gonadotrophin-releasing hormone then the precocious puberty can be treated with drugs that stop the production or action of oestrogen or testosterone.
+If the cause of precocious puberty is independent of gonadotrophin-releasing hormone then the precocious puberty can be treated with drugs that stop the production or actions of oestrogen or testosterone, as appropriate.

 These are mild side-effects like headaches, mood changes, weight gain, rashes and local irritation.
 Some girls may experience some vaginal bleeding early in the treatment when the gonadotropin-releasing hormone agonists start working.

-Although children who undergo precocious puberty are often initially taller and more mature looking than their peers, the fixed amount of growth in puberty can result in untreated children ending up significantly shorter as adults.
+Although children who undergo precocious puberty are often initially taller and more mature looking than their peers, if untreated, children who progress through puberty early can end up being significantly shorter than their peers as adults.
 However, this does depend on how early puberty starts and children with only a slightly early puberty do not end up shorter than normal.

 Children who reach puberty early are exposed early to sex hormones and may also have a different body image from their peers who have not yet reached puberty.
 This may lead to behavioural problems due to the fact that they may be treated as older than they actually are.

-Weight gain and also ovary-syndrome/'>polycystic ovary syndrome are more commonly found in women with precocious puberty, although, whether this is due to the condition itself or its treatment, is currently unclear.
+Weight gain and also polycystic ovary syndrome are more commonly found in women with precocious puberty, although, whether this is due to the condition itself or its treatment, is currently unclear.